Modern animation in the United States: Nickelodeon

 In 1991, Nickelodeon introduced The Ren & Stimpy Show as the first of three installments in Nicktoons brand.
-Ren & Stimpy was a wild and off-beat series that violated all the restrictions of Saturday morning cartoons, instead favoring the outrageous style of the shorts from the Golden Age period.
+Ren & Stimpy was a wild and offbeat series that violated all the restrictions of Saturday morning cartoons, instead favoring the outrageous style of the shorts from the Golden Age period.
 The series' creator, John Kricfalusi—a Ralph Bakshi protege—was largely influenced by the classic works of Bob Clampett.
-Despite the show's popularity, the show was beset with production delays and censorship battles with Nickelodeon, which fired Kricfalusi in 1992.
+Despite the show's popularity, it was beset by production delays and censorship battles with Nickelodeon, which fired Kricfalusi in 1992.
 The show continued under the production of the network-owned Games Animation company until 1996, though many animators departed with Kricfalusi.
 TNN revived the show in a more risqué form in 2003, with Kricfalusi receiving more creative freedom, but it only lasted six episodes.

 From the early 1990s to the late 2000s, Nickelodeon Animation Studio and Paramount Animation also gave birth to many other hit animated series such as Doug, Rugrats, Rocko's Modern Life, Aaahh!!!
 Real Monsters, Hey Arnold!, KaBlam!, The Angry Beavers, The Wild Thornberrys, CatDog, SpongeBob SquarePants, Rocket Power, Invader Zim, The Adventures of Jimmy Neutron, Boy Genius, The Fairly OddParents, My Life as a Teenage Robot, Danny Phantom, and Avatar: The Last Airbender.
 Many of these shows spawned successful multimedia franchises, most notably Rugrats, SpongeBob SquarePants (both franchises having three theatrical films and TV movies), and Avatar: The Last Airbender (which garnered both a sequel series and a live action series).

 Disney Channel

 Disney had hit animated series from the mid-1980s to mid-1990s such as Adventures of the Gummi Bears (1985), DuckTales (1987), Chip 'n Dale: Rescue Rangers (1989), Darkwing Duck (1991), and Gargoyles (1994).
 These aired on syndication, the Disney Afternoon programming block, and the Disney Channel (at the time a pay-cable channel).

-Further successful cartoons appeared in the late 1990s to early 2000s with Recess (1997), The Proud Family (2001), and Kim Possible (2002), airing on Disney Channel (which switched to basic cable in 1997) and ABC's One Saturday Morning (later ABC Kids).
+Further successful cartoons appeared in the late 1990s to early 2000s with Recess and Pepper Ann (1997), The Weekenders, Teacher's Pet (2000), The Proud Family (2001), and Kim Possible (2002) airing on Disney Channel (which switched to basic cable in 1997) and ABC's One Saturday Morning (later ABC Kids).
 Around the same time, Disney launched Toon Disney, a channel specifically intended for animation.

-Disney continued launching successful cartoon series in the late 2000s to 2020s, such as Phineas and Ferb, Gravity Falls, Star vs. the Forces of Evil, the 2017 DuckTales reboot, Big City Greens, Amphibia, The Owl House, and The Ghost and Molly McGee.
+Disney continued launching successful cartoon series in the late 2000s to 2020s, such as Phineas and Ferb, Gravity Falls, Star vs. the Forces of Evil, the 2017 DuckTales reboot, Big City Greens, Amphibia, The Owl House, The Ghost and Molly McGee, Kiff, Primos, and StuGo.
 Toon Disney rebranded to Disney XD; cartoons continued airing there, as well as on Disney Channel and Disney's streaming platform Disney+.